 - Udo Kier as Schafftaler

 - Gustl Bayrhammer as Neidhard (Hanni’s Father)

 Rest of cast listed alphabetically

-New Yorker Films has released a DVD with good image and sound, considering that the mini-series Bolwieser was originally shot in 16mm (as were most of Fassbinder's TV films) and then, for the re-edited theatrical release version The Stationmaster's Wife (reviewed here), blown up to 35m.
-Some scenes, especially those photographed in low light conditions, are very grainy (which is due more to the limitations of 1977's 16mm film stock and lenses than to the transfer); by contrast, a few shots (mostly close-ups of Hanni) are pristine.
+New Yorker Films, in cooperation with the Rainer Werner Fassbinder Foundation, has released a DVD with good image and sound, considering that the mini-series Bolwieser was originally shot in 16mm (as were most of Fassbinder’s TV films) and then, for the re-edited theatrical release version The Stationmaster’s Wife (reviewed here), blown up to 35m.
+Some scenes, especially those photographed in low light conditions, are very grainy (which is due more to the limitations of 1977’s 16mm film stock and lenses than to the transfer); by contrast, a few shots (mostly close-ups of Hanni) are pristine.
 There are no special features, and there is no accompanying booklet.
-Ideally this film would have been released in a set also containing the complete mini-series, Bolwieser; it's likely that the DVD rights to it (like many of Fassbinder's TV projects) are currently unavailable, at least for Region 1 distribution.
-New Yorker Films, which encompasses both theatrical and DVD releases, has an exceptional catalog with dozens of classic and contemporary pictures from Europe, Asia, and the Americas, including some of my personal favorites: Vigo's L'Atalante, Godard's Week End, Rivette's Celine and Julie Go Boating and La Belle Noiseuse.
+Ideally this film would have been released in a set also containing the complete mini-series, Bolwieser.
+It’s likely that the home video rights to it, as with many of Fassbinder’s TV project, are currently unavailable, at least for Region 1 distribution.
+New Yorker Films, which encompasses both theatrical and DVD releases, has an exceptional catalog with dozens of classic and contemporary pictures from Europe, Asia, and the Americas

 - Optional English subtitles

 - Trailers for four other New Yorker Films releases